audioxide/data/data/posts/20200408-reviews-thundercat-it-is-what-it-is.md

 author: André

 review: >-
   We all root for Thundercat.
 A magnificent multi-instrumentalist with charm and charisma in spades.
-He’s contributed to some of the most extraordinary records released in the past decade, and even picked up a grammy for his work on Kendrick Lamar’s [*To Pimp A Butterfly*](<reviews/kendrick-lamar-to-pimp-a-butterfly/>).
+He’s contributed to some of the most extraordinary records released in the past decade, and even picked up a grammy for his work on Kendrick Lamar’s [*To Pimp a Butterfly*](/reviews/kendrick-lamar-to-pimp-a-butterfly/).
 There’s no denying his talents, nor the distinctive mark he commits to a variety of musical projects.
 However, there’s certainly a conversation to be had about his quality as an individual recording artist.

   For all his tremendous traits, Thundercat has a clear inability to stick to a single sentiment for more than a few minutes.
-Though I enjoyed 2017’s [*Drunk*](<reviews/thundercat-drunk/>), I took issue with the rapid-fire approach to track sequencing, with some genuinely exciting ideas only lasting for a mere 40 seconds.
+Though I enjoyed 2017’s [*Drunk*](/reviews/thundercat-drunk/), I took issue with the rapid-fire approach to track sequencing, with some genuinely exciting ideas only lasting for a mere 40 seconds.
 His latest record, *It Is What It Is*, unfortunately suffers from the same issue, though thankfully to a far lesser extent.
 This is perhaps a more consistent release, while lacking the highs of its predecessor.

   *It Is What It Is* is a vibe.
 Sometimes sublime, sometimes funny, sometimes slightly irritating.
 But it’s a vibe, nonetheless.
 “Dragonball Durag” is a clear highlight, standing out as one of the more fully realised and developed songs on the record.
 If only there were more. *It Is What It Is* often ponders without reaching any conclusions, and whilst that approach does result in some interesting music (and some rather peculiar lyrical themes), it can end up being frustrating.